We use cookies for behaviour analytics. Learn more

 RTX Corporation — World’s largest aerospace and defence company

-Valuation at ~41× fwd P/E is the primary constraint.
-GTF engine programme ramp creates quality/supply-chain risk.
+Valuation at ~31× fwd P/E is still full — below its own history but above the US primes.
+GTF/Pratt & Whitney engine programme ramp creates quality/supply-chain risk.
 Dual commercial-defence structure means RTX underperforms pure-play defence names in peak rearmament sentiment spikes.

 $50B